Skip to main content

 Evaluator Step

-Build evaluators and use them inside your workflows for self-correction
+Evaluator Step.
+Build evaluators and use them inside your workflows for self-correction.

 Evaluation Workflow

-Test workflow quality across datasets from the CLI
+Evaluation Workflow.
+Test workflow quality across datasets from the CLI.

 LLM-as-a-Judge Best Practices

-Writing effective judge prompts, grading scales, and common pitfalls
+LLM-as-a-Judge Best Practices.
+Writing effective judge prompts, grading scales, and common pitfalls.